Online Bachelor of Health Sciences Degree

 The field of health sciences covers a variety of in-demand professions, including public health, health care, nutrition and more.
 Someone with a bachelor’s degree in health sciences might apply their knowledge in the following ways:

-- Continuing to graduate school in a variety of specialized areas in health care or medicine
+- Continuing to graduate school in a variety of specialized areas in health care

 - Entering healthcare administration or continuing to graduate school in healthcare administration